redgelatin/rocket_shooter_game_python/README.md

 ## References
 The classes and main loop are based off code found on: http://programarcadegames.com/ If any issues arise from altering the code, just remember the code is based of code found on the above website.
+Music is from Jacob LaVallee, owner of http://uncopyrightedmusic.net